gordonb3/bubbagen/README.md

 * /dev/sda3 as a 20GiB root partition, and format it `ext4`.
 * /dev/sda4 as a home partition using the rest of the drive, and format it `ext4`.

+> If you like the root partition to be bigger you can specify this in `/root/install.ini`
-> The script [`/root/install_on_sda.sh`](file:///) will automatically decide between creating a new DOS or GPT partition table; if you want to force selection (disks <=2TiB only; larger disks will always be GPT), then use fdisk to create the right type partition table prior to running the install script.
+> The script [`/root/install_on_sda.sh`](file:///) will automatically decide between creating a new DOS or GPT partition table; if you want to force selection (disks
+<=2TiB only; larger disks will always be GPT), then use fdisk to create the right type partition table prior to running the install script.

 OK, first, boot into the image and then connect to your B3 via `ssh`, as described above.
 Then simply run the supplied script to install onto your hard drive:
 ```